 Here are some of the things you should know to assess if Udemy is the right Thinkific alternative for you:

-• You pay Udemy for customers: Udemy works on a revenue share agreement.
+- You pay Udemy for customers: Udemy works on a revenue share agreement.
 If you bring someone to your course through an invite link on one of your channels, Udemy will let you keep 97% of the revenue.
 If someone finds your course on Udemy and buys it, you’ll keep 37% of the course price.

-• You don't own your students' info: On Udemy, you don't actually get to build relationships with students.
+- You don't own your students' info: On Udemy, you don't actually get to build relationships with students.
 You're building Udemy's brand, these are Udemy students--not yours.

-• No customization: Udemy courses have to fit their standardized look and feel, so you get next to no customization options.
+- No customization: Udemy courses have to fit their standardized look and feel, so you get next to no customization options.

 6. Podia

+Podia is a course platform that was initially launched for coaches, and it feels a bit like Kajabi.
 Like Kajabi, Podia's model is based on mixing together marketing features with courses and forums; which can be a useful set of tools.

-Podia Course
+Podia features

 7. LearnDash